Themes in Blade Runner: Deckard: human or replicant?

-Philip K. Dick wrote the character Deckard as a human in the original novel in order to explore the increasing similarity of humans and replicants.
-However, the film significantly diverges from the book, e.g. the book states explicitly that Deckard passed the Voight-Kampff test.
+Philip K. Dick wrote the character Deckard as a human in the original novel in order to explore the increasing similarity of humans and replicants; for example, the book states explicitly that Deckard passed the Voight-Kampff test.
 Screenwriter Hampton Fancher has said that he wrote the character as a human, but wanted the film to suggest the possibility that he may be a replicant.
 When asked, "Is Deckard a replicant?", Fancher replied, "No. It wasn't like I had a tricky idea about Deckard that way."
-During a discussion panel with Ridley Scott to discuss Blade Runner: The Final Cut, Fancher again stated that he believes Deckard is human (saying that "[Scott's] idea is too complex"), but also repeated that he prefers the film to remain ambiguous.
+During a discussion panel with Scott to discuss Blade Runner: The Final Cut, Fancher again stated that he believes Deckard is human (Scott's "idea is too complex"), but also repeated that he prefers the film to remain ambiguous.

-Harrison Ford considers Deckard to be human.
+Harrison Ford had stated over the years that he considered Deckard to be human.
 "That was the main area of contention between Ridley and myself at the time," Ford told an interviewer during a BBC One Hollywood Greats segment.
 "I thought the audience deserved one human being on screen that they could establish an emotional relationship with.
 I thought I had won Ridley's agreement to that, but in fact I think he had a little reservation about that.
 I think he really wanted to have it both ways."
 Scott suggests that Ford may have since changed his view, although Blade Runner 2049 director Denis Villeneuve claimed that Ford and Scott argue about the issue to this day.
 Other people involved in the movie's production who have expressed the view that Deckard is human include: David Snyder (art director), M. Emmet Walsh (who portrayed Bryant) and Rutger Hauer (who portrayed Roy Batty).

+In a 2023 interview, Ford stated that he "always knew" that Deckard was a replicant, but wanted to "push back against it", adding that a replicant (or at least, Deckard) would want to believe that they are human.

 Ridley Scott stated in several interviews that he considers Deckard to be a replicant.
-Syd Mead, the film's visual futurist, agrees with Scott that Deckard is a replicant.
-The disagreement among the people involved in making Blade Runner raises interesting questions about authorial intent, including who, if anyone, can make authoritative pronouncements about a film's interpretation.

-The film's visual effects supervisor Douglas Trumbull stated that he doesn't know Deckard's true nature and that the issue is an enigma; similarly, Villeneuve also noted that in 2049, "Deckard [...] is unsure, as we are, of what his identity is".
+Syd Mead, the film's visual futurist, agreed with Scott that Deckard is a replicant.
+Douglas Trumbull, the film's visual effects supervisor, stated that he does not know Deckard's true nature and that the issue is an enigma.
+Similarly, Villeneuve also noted that in 2049, Deckard "is unsure, as we are, of what his identity is".